JVelezFD/SNAPI/README.md

   * [Github](#Questions)

   ## Description:
-  As a social media startup we will use an API for a social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data
+  As a social media startup we will use an API for a social network that uses a NoSQL database so that a website can handle large amounts of unstructured data.

+  run Node server.js to get started

   ## Technologies:
   * MongoDB